-The Dean of Studies, Prof. Dr. Sitta von Reden, is responsible for the LAS program and ensures that the Study and Examination Regulations (see below) are observed.
-The Dean of Studies chairs two committees:
+The Dean of Studies, Prof. Dr. Wolfgang Freitag, is responsible for the LAS program and ensures that the Study and Examination Regulations are observed.
+He chairs two committees:

 - The LAS Board of Studies (Studienkommission / program committee).
 This committee deliberates and develops recommendations for the LAS program and is responsible for the LAS Study and Examination Regulations.
 Members: four professors from different faculties at the University of Freiburg, an academic staff member and four LAS students. - The LAS Board of Examiners (Prüfungsausschuss / examination committee) which ensures that the Study and Examination regulations are observed and adjudicates as required.
 Members: three professors, one academic staff member, and one LAS student (appointed by the Board of Studies).